SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 # Delimitation

 The project focuses on helping individuals who cannot access formal education.
 This may be due to income reasons or geographic constraints.
 Men and women will have equal opportunities on the digital platform, since everyone should be able to pursue education as they wish.
 To ensure high-quality, accurate content, courses will be reviewed by experts and AI.
-The project will not serve people without internet access.

 ---